Rapid Bus: Schedules

+Rapid on-Demand

+Rapid Bus provides the demand-responsive transit (DRT) service, currently known as Rapid on-Demand.
+Rapid on-Demand provides a flexible, ride-sharing public transportation service that operates without fixed routes or schedules.
+These vans are dynamically dispatched based on passenger requests through the Kummute, Mobi, Trek Rides, or Rapid on-Demand app, optimizing routes in real-time using AI and GPS tracking.

+Rapid on-Demand was first introduced as the proof-of-concept (POC) service in Wangsa Maju through route T250 from 3 October 2022 to 5 February 2023, followed by Alam Megah through route T757 from 13 February 2023 (now a permanent DRT service that replaced the feeder bus service) and Universiti Malaya through route T789 from 15 May 2023 to 14 August 2023.

+As of July 2025 where the DRT proof-of-concept service was successful in 2023, there are currently 92 Rapid On Demand services in operation (79 Rapid KL On-Demand & 13 Rapid Penang On Demand) with 300 vans was deployed.
+Some of the on-Demand routes replacing the respective feeder bus services.
+The Rapid on-Demand services have expanded to service areas without Rapid KL bus and rail services, such as Rawang, Sepang & Klang areas in Selangor as well as the Seberang Perai area in Penang.

-RapidBET – Rapid Bus Express Transit
+RapidBET – Rapid Bus Express Transit service

 In 2010, SPAD introduced the express transit system in Klang Valley, namely BET, where the buses utilize less congested highways to link between heavily populated areas and city centers in Kuala Lumpur, Putrajaya and Penang.
 Naturally, by using the highways, travel time is reduced as the highways are less congested than the normal routes.
 The service will have limited stops and rely on feeder buses and park-n-ride facilities to ensure sufficient ridership.
 With BET, travel time is expected to be reduced by up to 50 percent on certain BETs.

-There were only 3 BET services operated by RapidKL and 1 express service in RapidPenang.
-Except for RapidPenang, these services are only available on weekdays and during the morning and evening rush hours only.
-For this initial introductory stage, BET will run at 15 minute intervals during the morning and evening peak hours.
-Frequency and service periods will be increased at a later stage depending on the demand for each route.
+During the introduction of these services, there were six routes managed by Rapid KL, and these services were only available on weekdays and during the morning and evening rush hours only.
+For this initial introductory stage, BET ran at 15 minute intervals during the morning and evening peak hours.
+Frequency and service periods were increased at a later stage depending on the demand for each route.

-Buses for BET routes are about two to five buses initially and will be reviewed from time to time as the demand grows.
+Buses for BET routes consistes of two to five buses initially and continued to be reviewed from time to time as the demand grew.
 BET is more of an enhancement to the current services, whereby the focus is more to shorten the travel time.
 Fare for single journey on RapidKL is RM3 for adults and RM1.50 for concession, at flat rate.